ODA Spending

 How much ODA does Germany allocate to gender equality?

-Germany ranked first among DAC donors in terms of overall spending toward projects related to gender equality, but only 12th in terms of relative spending.
+Germany ranked first among DAC donors in terms of overall spending toward projects related to gender equality in 2022, but only 11th in terms of relative spending.

 How is German gender equality ODA changing?

-Germany’s spending on gender equality increased moderately between 2016 and 2019 but increased significantly between 2019 and 2020 (+23%), driven by an increase in funding toward projects that target gender equality as a significant goal.
-In 2021, Germany spent 45% of its bilateral allocable ODA on projects that included gender as a significant objective, which is above the DAC average of 36%.
+Germany’s spending on gender equality increased moderately between 2016 and 2019 but increased significantly by 64% between 2019 and 2022, driven by an increase in funding toward projects that target gender equality as a significant goal.

-Only 2% of Germany’s bilateral allocable ODA in 2021 went toward projects and programs that targeted gender equality as a principal goal, putting Germany below the DAC average of 6%.
-Germany’s funding for projects with a principal gender focus has been increasing since 2017 when the funding level stood at US$209 million or 1% of bilateral ODA.
+Only 5% of Germany’s bilateral allocable ODA in 2022 went toward projects and programs that targeted gender equality as a principal goal, putting Germany below the DAC average of 4%.
+Germany’s funding for projects with a principal gender focus has been increasing since 2017 when the funding level stood at US$209 million, or 1% of bilateral ODA.

 In February 2023, the BMZ announced the implementation of a target quota for projects that contribute to gender equality.
 The target aims for 93% of all newly commissioned BMZ projects from 2022-2025 to contribute to gender equality.
 Of these, 8% of projects must have gender equality as the principal objective, twice as many as in 2021.
 85% of all projects will contribute to gender equality as a significant outcome.

-OECD data reveals that Germany’s screening of projects has improved in recent years.
-In 2021, nearly all bilateral ODA (99.7%) has been screened, more than the DAC average screens (11% in 2021).
+OECD data shows that Germany’s screening of projects has improved in recent years.
+In 2022, nearly all (99%) bilateral ODA had been screened, more than the DAC average of 12%.

 How does Germany allocate gender equality ODA?